ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 Lucky for you, a solution for that has existed since times immemorial: opaque types.

-The core principle with these is to make consumer code completely unaware of their internal representation, limiting interraction to functions that return and accept pointers to them.
+The core principle with opaque types is to make consumer code completely unaware of their internal representation, limiting interraction to functions that return and accept pointers to them.
 The `FILE` and `socket`APIs in C are prime examples of this.

 Opaque types are typically used when only one implementation of their API is expected to be loaded at any given time.
 The moment you expect more, what you probably want is trait objects.